today almost felt like spring.

 - Preheat oven to 400.

-- Place the sweet potatoes on a baking dish and poke a couple holes in them with a fork.
+- Place the sweet potatoes on a baking dish, rub with olive oil, and poke a couple holes in them with a fork.
 Bake for 45 to 60 minutes, until potatoes are tender.

 - About 15 minutes before the potatoes are done, heat butter in a large pan.
-Add shallots and garlic and cook for 5 minutes.
-Add in bacon and cook until slightly crispy.
-Add in red pepper flakes and kale.
-Squeeze lemon juice and cook until kale has wilted.
+Add shallots and garlic and cook for 2 minutes.
+Add in bacon and cook until slightly crispy, about 1-2 minutes more.
+Stir in red pepper flakes, white beans, and kale.
+Add lemon juice and cook until kale has wilted.